pgarrett-scripps/peptacular/README.md

 # Warnings

-- The fragment ion mass calculation may not be accurate.
+- The internal fragment ion mass calculation may not be accurate.
 Fairly certain that the ay, by, and cy internal fragments are correct since the y fragment is really just a smaller parent ion.
 - GNO and RESID mods are disabled for now.
 I will add them back in later.
 - Project is still under development.
 I will be adding more features and fixing bugs as I find them.